APS-Networks/APS-One-touch/ReadMe.md

   - sudo apt-get install libusb-1.0-0-dev (required for BSP compilation)
   - apt-get install libcurl4-openssl-dev (required for BSP compilation)
 - Start installation :
-  - python3 InstallAPS.py
+  - python3 InstallAPS.py <optional - abs path to settings file>
-- Also, if dependencies for a specific profile are already installed you can directly run the respective installation script for that profile. e.g. You can directly trigger SAL installation by executing 'python3 sal.py', in case dependencies SDE and BSP are already installed, This save user from giving inputs for dependencies.
+- Also, if dependencies for a specific profile are already installed you can directly run the respective installation script for that profile. e.g. You can directly trigger SAL installation by executing 'python3 sal.py <optional - abs path to settings file>', in case dependencies SDE and BSP are already installed, This save user from giving inputs for dependencies.

 ## Recommendations